StopMalwareContent/Extension/README.md

 ## Contributors

-- Thanks [@blryface](https://github.com/blryface), for _active beta-testing, Brazilian Portuguese translation, tweaks to the description_ & _being helpful_.
+- Thanks [@blryface](https://github.com/blryface), for _active beta-testing, Brazilian/Portuguese translation, tweaks to the description_ & _being helpful_.
 - Thanks [@KTrain](https://github.com/KTrain5169), for _contributing_ & _Vietnamese translation_.

 ## Development

 Before starting adding new features to our extension, make sure to learn [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/).

-We highly reccomend using [Conventional Commits](https://conventionalcommits.org/en/v1.0.0/#summary) for commit messages!
+We highly recommend using [Conventional Commits](https://conventionalcommits.org/en/v1.0.0/#summary) for commit messages!

 ## Credits

 Thanks to the [StopModReposts](https://stopmodreposts.org/) team for inspiring me to make this extension!

 Harmful website list based on [StopModReposts/Illegal-Mod-Sites](https://github.com/StopModReposts/Illegal-Mod-Sites).

+## Block list

+You may view the sites blocked by the extension [on our website's Sites section](https://stopmalwarecontent.pages.dev/sites).

 ## License